Skilles/MobMincer/README.md

 ### Disclaimer

-* The Mob Mincer can be used on any mob that has a loot table, but some mobs have special conditions (eg. slimes only dropping slime balls when they are the smallest size).
-This will be fixed in a later release along with more drop customization.
+* The Mob Mincer can be used on any mob that has a loot table.
+Certain mobs like Withers will not work.
 * Just like with killing a mob, not every mince will produce a drop, though you can improve this with looting.
 Without looting, you are limited to one drop per mince.
 * If you cannot attach a mob mincer to a mob that drops loot, try enchanting it with Silk touch to allow for player drops.
 * Certain mods may make this too overpowered.
 Future configuration options will allow for more customization.